 In our view a truly spiritual group is one that is actively working to make the world a better place for all of humanity, not just for a select few.
 So find such a group, join them and make that group and its work your spiritual home.
 (And avoid groups that are organized around religious or spiritual beliefs.)

 If you cannot find such a group, then think about organizing such a group yourself.
 That’s what we had to do finally.
-And once your group is together, contact us if you want to affiliate with us.

-Serving Over A Million People In 236 Countries and Jurisdictions
+In 236 Countries and Jurisdictions